ammbra/oci-vm-provider/README.md

 ## How to run the project locally

-Initialize your local setup with [`prepare.sh`](prepare.sh) script.
+Initialize your local setup by following the steps from [`prepare.sh`](prepare.sh) script.
 This script does the following:

-* Installs pulumi CLI if not already installed
+* Install pulumi CLI if not already installed

-* Creates a directory and login (the states of your stack will be saved locally):
+* Create a directory and login (the states of your stack will be saved locally):
   ```shell
   mkdir pulumi-state-local
   pulumi login file://pulumi-state-local
   ```

-* Makes a new pulumi stack by running `https://github.com/ammbra/oci-vm-provider.git`.
+* Make a new pulumi stack by running `pulumi new https://github.com/ammbra/oci-vm-provider.git`.
 When prompted for project name, use `oci-vm-provider` and use the default description.
 Also, please use the stack name  `oci-vm-provider` in order to copy the settings provided.
 You may choose to enter or keep an empty passphrase when asked.

-* Executes `setup.sh` script that actually creates the infrastructure.
+Now, execute `setup.sh` script that actually creates the infrastructure.

 Finally, preview the stack using `pulumi preview`.